illinoistech-itm/jhajek/itmo-340-540/week-11/Readme.md

 24. Fill in the blank: A collection of routers under the control of one company or organization is referred to as ______________ system.

-25. There are two primary routing protocols, OSPF (RFC 2328) and BGP (RFC 4271).
+25. True or False.
+Correct if False.
+There are two primary routing protocols, OSPF (RFC 2328) and BGP (RFC 4271).
 i.

 26. Which Routing Algorithm is used to propagate route updates between Autonomous Systems (AS)?